rust-lang/blog.rust-lang.org/posts/2019-12-30-reducing-support-for-apple-32bit-targets.md

 to Tier 3.

 The decision was made on [RFC 2837], and was accepted by the compiler and release teams.
-This post explains what the change means, why we did it and how your project is affected.
+This post explains what the change means, why we did it, and how your project is affected.

 [RFC 2837]: https://github.com/rust-lang/rfcs/pull/2837